ashk123/PDL/readme.md

 	If you want to made your custome PDL, you should do these works :
 	1. clone PDL source code from LainOS github
 	2. add or modify your custome featurs
-	3. push it into your own github and send your git-rep link to us 3-2. or send .zip file as a email to us
+	3. push it into your own github and send your git-rep link to us <br>
+	3-2. or send .zip file as a email to us

 - Dev Information